 After we got settled in, I convinced hubby that we needed to take a ride to Nelson’s Family Farm which was just a few miles away.
-I needed a Meyer Lemon for a recipe I wanted to try (String Beans with Meyer Lemon Vinaigrette and Parmesan Bread Crumbs) I was making on Thanksgiving.
+I needed a Meyer Lemon for a recipe I wanted to try (String Beans with Meyer Lemon Vinaigrette and Parmesan Bread Crumbs) on Thanksgiving.
 They didn’t have that particular type of lemon but recommended another less tart type which worked well in my recipe.
 I was afraid that the day before T-Day it would be packed – it was busy but not too bad.
 In addition to the lemons, we couldn’t resist some Ruby Red grapefruit and a few other things so it was a worthwhile trip.
 I have to say they had a lot of exotic fruits and veggies that I had never seen before (guess that’s why they are exotic, right?) but some of them unfortunately weren’t labelled so I can’t write about them.
 One I did recognize – prickly pear cactus anyone?

 Once we returned from our quick trip, we settled in for the night after enjoying a short walk and a beautiful sunset.
 Over the next few days we enjoyed some things that we had done before and a few new things.
 More later.